MappingAndCo/leaflet-template-with-browserify/README.md

 ## Detect JavaScript Problems

 This template has also one more tool called [ESlint](http://eslint.org/) that will help you when writing Javascript code.
+You need to install it globally `$ npm install -g eslint`.

 To check your JS just do `$ npm run lint` to test **app.js** file, you also can do it directly with: `$ eslint app.js`.
 ESlint use one configuration file called **.eslintrc** with the rules that you want to apply to your project.
 Be free to update mine to your necessities by adding your own rules.
 For example, the quotes rule `[2, "single"]` means that Eslint will print as a error double quotes.